Gallery of Winners

 “Erin has been at UMB for a little over three years, consistently receiving exceptional performance accolades and reviews,” says Mary Jo Bondy, DHEd, MHS, PA-C, director of graduate studies and Hagar’s supervisor.
 “She has gained the reputation across campus as the go-to person for colleagues and faculty to learn about online learning pedagogy and design.”

 For these efforts and more, Hagar was honored June 25 as UMB’s Employee of the Month, receiving the award from President Jay A. Perman, MD, during a surprise ceremony in the Saratoga Building.
-Hagar thought she and her colleagues were there to brief Perman on the Graduate School’s involvement in the School of Pharmacy’s new Master of Science in Medical Cannabis Science and Therapeutics program, but the president announced that the meeting was all about her.
+Hagar thought she and her colleagues were there to brief Perman on the School of Graduate Studies' involvement in the School of Pharmacy’s new Master of Science in Medical Cannabis Science and Therapeutics program, but the president announced that the meeting was all about her.

-“I understand you’re very important to instructional design in the Graduate School, which means you’re doing good work for our students, and that’s something I truly appreciate,” said Perman, who presented Hagar with a plaque, a letter of commendation, and news that a $250 bonus would be in her next paycheck.
+“I understand you’re very important to instructional design in the School of Graduate Studies, which means you’re doing good work for our students, and that’s something I truly appreciate,” said Perman, who presented Hagar with a plaque, a letter of commendation, and news that a $250 bonus would be in her next paycheck.
 “I also understand you’re involved with the Council for Arts & Culture, and I think it’s very important to the University.
 This award is the institution’s way of giving you a well-deserved pat on the back.”

 Hagar’s duties are varied, but asked to described them in a nutshell, she says, “I support faculty who are making the transition to teaching online by helping them think out the structure and then the goals of their course, and then by helping them design activities that get the students where the faculty members want them to be by the end.